Hours for 2022 Season

 Lessons are dependent upon minimum registration so all sessions will not necessarily offer all levels.
 Private Lessons may be available during the above session dates.
 Payment methods available include Cash, Debit, Cheque, e-Transfer and Credit (fees apply)

 Bronze Medallion/Bronze Cross Combined ($270)

-No requirement to finish swimming lessons, though completing swim kids is recommended.
-Bronze Medallion is the first course required to become a lifeguard, and is the prerequisite to Bronze Cross which is required to teach swimming lessons.
-If you are interested in working at a pool needs to start with this course!
+Bronze Medallion is the first course required to become a lifeguard and is the prerequisite to Bronze Cross which is required to teach swimming lessons.
+Anyone interested in working at a pool needs to start with this course!